If you want to have a successful Small Business Season, there’s an element of education required.

 - The dutiful family.
-Find a family business in your town and talk about the history behind their operation.
+Find a family business in your town and talk about the history behind its operation.
 What challenges have they weathered?
 (This can be an inspiration for someone who is currently struggling.)
-How has their business changed with the years.
+How has their business changed with the years?

 - The pivot.
-Tell the story of a business that radically changed the service or product they offer to meet customer demand.
-For instance, they used to sell DVDs, now they’re streaming online.
+Tell the story of a business that radically changed the service or product they offered to meet customer demand.
+For instance, they used to sell DVDs, but now they’re streaming online.
 These types of pivots could help people think more creatively.
 Speaking of…

 - The creative or artisan.
 Often when telling business stories, we focus on retail, especially during Small Business Season when we are trying to encourage people to shop small.
-But there is a whole group of people who may not have a brick and mortar store front such as artisans and creatives.
-You may not feel like their story has a broad application, but the creative process and following one’s dream is something others could find very valuable as they grow their business or decide to start one.
+But there is a whole group of people who don’t have a brick-and-mortar storefront–artisans and creatives, for example.
+You may not feel like their story has a broad application to your business community, but the creative process and following one’s dream is something others could find very valuable as they grow their business or decide to start one.

 - The former victim.
-This story may be a little harder to uncover because it requires the “main character” to become very vulnerable.
-However, their message can be extremely motivating and powerful.
-It may be easier to find someone in the public speaking role who is already telling their story of overcoming tragedy to share what they have learned with your audience.
-Stories of overcoming illness, bankruptcy, domestic violence, oppression, brutality, or other extreme difficulty can be tremendously inspiring for your audience.
+This story may be a little harder to uncover because it requires the “main character” to be vulnerable.
+However, their message is often extremely motivating and powerful.
+It may be easier to find someone in the public speaking role who is already telling their story of overcoming tragedy to share what they learned with your audience.
+Stories of overcoming illness, bankruptcy, domestic violence, oppression, brutality, or another extreme difficulty can be tremendously inspiring for your audience.

 - The second chance/life success.
 There are many stories of people who have succeeded as part of a second chance or a second life.
 For instance, you may have someone who did a lot of regrettable things in the past and has become a very successful person because they changed their lifestyle or made different choices.
 There may be someone who was in a completely different line of work and recognized a desire to do something else.
 These types of stories are inspirational and help encourage others to follow their dreams.

 In addition to building know, like, and trust, these stories will help you drive sales for your small business community.
 People will want to support the efforts of others who are working hard to follow their dreams.
-Hearing stories like these, stokes our desire to be part of a tribe that does something more for the community.
-Stories can influence purchase, drive word of mouth, and keep a business top of mind.
+Hearing stories like these, stokes our desire to be part of something larger, one that does something more for the community.
+Stories can influence purchases, drive word of mouth, and keep a business top of mind.

 However, some people want to know what’s in it for them and why they should support small business.
 A story is great but it drives action using emotions.
 Some people prefer data.